 You can find the Goal Seek tool in the What-If Analysis section of the Data tab:

 The most obvious way to use Goal Seek is just the way Microsoft intended it: to find an input value that yields a target result.
-This allows us to “play around” with our engineering models and try different options without having to rearrange the equations or the worksheet.
+This allows us to “play around” with our models and try different options without having to rearrange the equations or the worksheet.

 - Open Goal Seek